stacklane/docs/🗄/Article/endpoints/assets.md

 Subresource Integrity (SRI) is a security feature that enables browsers to verify that files they fetch are delivered without unexpected manipulation.
 It works by allowing you to provide a cryptographic hash that a fetched file must match.
-Most services such as jsDelivr automatically provide SRI information to copy/paste.
+Most services such as <a target="_blank" href="https://www.jsdelivr.com/">jsDelivr</a>
+automatically provide SRI information to copy/paste.

 # Custom JS